Zywave/booster/src/_areas/design-system/components/dialogs.md

 ---

 ## Alternate considerations
+* Consider a separate page when the content begins to exceed the height of the viewport in order to avoid scrolling.
-* Use a separate page with a focused state for forms
+* Consider using a separate page with a focused state when there are form fields.
-*
+* Consider a Popover or Well for shorter messages that do not interrupt the user's workflow.